Rohith04MVK/Recolor/README.md

 ## Attributions/Thanks

 - [Image-to-Image Translation with Conditional Adversarial Networks paper](https://arxiv.org/abs/1611.07004), which you may know by the name pix2pix.
-- [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) which tackled this problem like a classification problem but had its pros and cons .
+- [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) which tackled this problem like a classification problem but had its pros and cons.